 This program is a combination of classroom, laboratory, and clinical experience.
 Each student is required to carry personal health/medical insurance throughout their clinical rotations.
+Quarterly-based insurance (continues on next page)

-Quarterly-based insurance for students may be purchased; further information is available through the Counseling and Advising Office.
+for students may be purchased; further information is available through the Counseling and Advising Office.